sergeyk/vislab/docs/tutorial.md

 Run the cells in it to make sure that the data quickly loads and works as expected.
 If python complains about being unable to import packages, `conda install` or `pip install` them as needed.

-Note: if the cell with `df = wikipaintings.get_basic_dataset()` doesn't complete within a few seconds, then the data wasn't found; check that you have correctly set the paths in `config.json`.
+Note: if the cell with `df = wikipaintings.get_basic_df()` doesn't complete within a few seconds, then the data wasn't found; check that you have correctly set the paths in `config.json`.

 ### Computing features on a dataset